youngkin/heyyall/README.md

 # Future plans

-1. More metrics will be added to gain feature parity with `hey`.
-Mainly this means metrics for latency distribution (i.e., quantiles) and high level TCP/IP and HTTP related metrics like DNS lookup latencies and HTTP request write latencies.
-3. Support for other configuration and output format types may be added, for example YAML and output in CSV format could be added.
+1. Support for other configuration and output format types may be added, for example YAML and output in CSV format could be added.
-4. Ability to specify the number of requests to be run at an endpoint level.
+2. Ability to specify the number of requests to be run at an endpoint level.
 If added this would be a strict specification in the sense that measures will be taken to ensure that the exact number of requests will be run and restrictions will be put in place to ensure related calculations don't have non-integer results.
-5. Ability to script scenarios comprised of mutliple different requests to a single Endpoint. `heyyall` currently on supports a single request to a given endpoint.
+3. Ability to script scenarios comprised of multiple different requests to a single Endpoint. `heyyall` currently on supports a single request to a given endpoint.
+4. Performance improvements may be needed.
+When compared to similar tools like `hey` it seems like the request throughput of `heyyall` is generally lower.
+It's not entirely clear that this is the case, but it needs more investigation.

+# Similar tools

+While I was familiar with tools like `hey` and `JMeter`, it turns out there vast universe of load generation tools out there.
+[Here's a great resource](https://github.com/denji/awesome-http-benchmark) that is up-to-date as of January 2020.
+Another tool that was brought to my attention is [Artillery](https://artillery.io/).